 Guests: 6 or 8 people.
 This concept works best with couples, though cooking teams could be established instead.

-At the supper club, after opening cocktails and appetizers are finished, an order for serving the main course is established.
-We all divulge whether our dish is light or heavy, served with white or red wine, and that helps us determine who should go first and last.
-Each couple is then given time to finish cooking, put together their dish and present it as a course.
-It’s best to keep portions small, especially if there are 4 couples.
+Service: The host serves cocktails and appetizers to begin.
+Then main dishes are served, one by one.
+Each couple or member is given time to finish cooking, put together their dish and present their dish.
+It’s best to keep portions small, especially if there are 4 couples or members serving a dish.
 You want to be able to make it to dessert, after all!

 In the past, I’ve done supper clubs that involved the host providing the entire meal from start to finish, the guests only providing the wine, but I’ve found this new concept to be much more engaging and rewarding.
 Everyone gets to participate each time, there’s friendly banter about whose dish was the best, and you get to experience the same ingredients interpreted three or four different ways.

-At first, we thought all the dishes would end up being the same, or so similar that it wouldn’t be fun, but in over 15 rounds that we’ve already held, a dish has never been duplicated.
-In fact, we usually get such different dishes that we’re amazed at the versatility and creativity we’ve all shown.
+At first, we thought all the dishes would end up being the same, or so similar that it wouldn’t be fun, but a dish was never duplicated.
+In fact, each dish was usually very different.

-- Add a theme each time: Mardi Gras night, Martini night, all-white night
+- Add a rotating theme: Mardi Gras night, Martini night, all-white night

 - Make it a Chopped or Iron Chef theme with friendly competition built in